Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 6. Injury

-Some jaw pain can be a result of an injury, like a dislocated/broken jaw.
+Some jaw pain can be a result of an injury, like a dislocated or broken jaw, or even an injury that didn’t directly impact your jaw.
+The following are the most common causes of damage to the jaw:

 - A dental procedure